Law Firm Email Management: A Comprehensive Guide

 1. In Outlook With Folders

 Furthermore, all of the emails are now saved inside Outlook or Gmail while other documents are saved elsewhere in a separate system.
-Using this method, locating all matter-related information is a tedious process that often results in mistakes and unnecessary frustration.

 2. Saving Emails to PDF